 Set Your Audience

-With Facebook Ads, there are three different audiences: Saved, Custom, and Lookalike Audience.
+With Facebook advertising, there are three different audiences: Saved, Custom, and Lookalike Audience.

 The Save audience category allows a company to target an audience based on demographics, location, interest, behavior, etc.